etzl/among-stars/README.md

 ## Documentation

-You can look through [wikis](https://github.com/etzl/among-stars/wiki) for technical details, and more detailed description, which is a work in progress.
+You can look through [wikis](https://github.com/etzl/among-stars/wiki) for technical details, and more detailed description, to help you understand the code.

 ## Contributing